WRF Output

 • Water vapor mixing ratio

-To activate this option, add the following to the &physics section of namelist.input:
+To activate this option, add the following parameter to namelist.input:

 &physics